thehalfspace/personal-blog/content/music.md

 description: My music projects.
 ---

 I started out as an amateur bedroom guitarist in high school and now I'm getting a little more into audio recording and music production, still in the bedroom.
-Unlike the typical bedroom music studio where people convert their spare bedroom into a mini music studio, my bedroom studio is my actual bedroom where I sleep and make music, and also work (during covid).
+Unlike the typical spare bedroom music studio, my bedroom studio is my actual bedroom where I sleep and make music, and also work (during covid).

 I am trying to learn Bass, Synth (MIDI), and music production (Ableton) these days.